Mothercare stores to close under rescue plan

 Under the CVA, Mothercare will also raise £28m through issuing new shares.

-The retailer said it continued to trade and would not be going into administration.
+The firm said it continued to trade and would not be going into administration.

-Last month, the firm said it was in a "perilous" financial position and confirmed that its rescue plan would involve closing 50 stores, a move that will put 800 jobs at risk.
+Last month, Mothercare said it was in a "perilous" financial position and confirmed that its rescue plan would involve closing 50 stores.

 The store closures will leave it with 78 outlets in the UK by 2020.
 It is not yet clear which stores will be closing.